SteveWinward/PowerBI/WriteUps/splunk.md

 ### C#
 You could also stand up a web service (Azure Function, ASP.NET Web API, etc) in C# to call the Splunk service and return the results.
 This eliminates the need to store the Splunk results.

+Below is some sample C# code to call the Splunk Export function,

 ```
 var client = new HttpClient(handler);